 Following the Company's decision to suspend operations at Jamestown Regional Medical Center in June 2019 a number of vendors remain unpaid.
 A number have initiated or threatened legal actions.
 The Company believes it will come to satisfactory arrangements with these parties as it works toward reopening the hospital.
-The Company has taken steps to re-enter the Medicare program and is currently planning the reopening of the hospital.
-Plans and timing have been disrupted by the current pandemic.
+The Company has accrued the amounts that it expects to owe in its financial statements.
+The Company is planning to reopen the hospital upon securing adequate capital to do so.
+The reopening plans and timing thereof have been disrupted by the current pandemic.